 The report notes the United States ranks 139th in voter participation out of 172 democracies around the world.
 In Stanislaus County, 26 percent of eligible voters cast ballots in the June primaries and only 23 percent voted in the November general election.

-“As a nation, we already know how to do civic learning well,” comments the report, listing these strategies:• Classroom instruction in government, history, law and economics, with discussions of current events and controversies.
+“As a nation, we already know how to do civic learning well,” comments the report, listing these strategies:

 The report concludes by recommending the state develop and adopt civics lessons for every grade, starting in kindergarten.
 Testing and teacher training on those lessons, and community input on funding them, should be part of the plan, the report says.